sivahuang77/citrux-cli/docs/get-started/authentication.md

-# Gemini CLI authentication setup
+# Citrux CLI authentication setup

-To use Gemini CLI, you'll need to authenticate with Google.
+To use Citrux CLI, you'll need to authenticate with Google.
 This guide helps you quickly find the best way to sign in based on your account type and how you're using the CLI.

-For most users, we recommend starting Gemini CLI and logging in with your personal Google account.
+For most users, we recommend starting Citrux CLI and logging in with your personal Google account.

 ## Choose your authentication method <a id="auth-methods"></a>